Price

 Start: St Malo

 Our first night 'arrival day' Saturday is spent exploring the historic walled town of St Malo.
-We start cycling after the obligatory dip of the wheel in the Channel at around 9am on Sunday morning.
+We start cycling after the optional dip of the wheel in the Channel at around 9am on Sunday morning.

 For more detailed information please click the "Itinerary" tab below: